sanjayy2004/Machine_Learning_Alogrithms/README.md

-# Machine Learning Regression Hands-on
+# Machine Learning alogorithms Hands-on

-This repository contains hands-on implementations of basic regression algorithms in Machine Learning.
+This repository contains hands-on implementations of machine learning algorithms in Machine Learning.
 It is part of my learning journey.

 The focus is on understanding concepts, implementing them, and evaluating results with real datasets.